jdsandifer/blog/ideas/how-to-be-a-good-pr-reviewer.md

   written by the PR author - it's code written by all of you!
 - Write like you know you could be wrong: Use questions and phrases like "it seems like" and "I think" before comments like "this is no longer needed".
-  (It's a lot easier when you do make a mistake and it's easier for the reader to take the feedback or push back if they're pretty sure the code is correct as-is.)
+  (It's a lot easier when you do make a mistake, but it's also easier for the reader to take the feedback and really consider it.)
 - Try to encourage discussion: Instead of just making a suggestion, consider opening up with a couple ideas and ask for additional ideas from the PR author.
 Even if you already have an idea, you never know what you might come